USS Laboon Transits Souda Bay

-SOUDA BAY, Greece (March 4, 2021) The Arleigh Burke-class guided-missile destroyer USS Laboon (DDG 58) pulls into Souda Bay, Greece, March 4, 2021.
+SOUDA BAY, Greece (March 5, 2021) Sailors aboard the Arleigh Burke-class guided-missile destroyer USS Laboon (DDG 58) shift colors as Laboon departs Souda Bay, Greece, March 5, 2021.
 Laboon is on a routine deployment in the U.S. Sixth Fleet area of operations in support of U.S. national interests and security in Europe and Africa.
 (US Navy photo by Mass Communications Specialist Seaman Jeremy R. Boan/Released)

 |Date Taken: